PEP 768 – Safe external debugger interface for CPython

 uint64_t debugger_pending_call; // Where to write the pending flag

-uint64_t debugger_script; // Where to write the script
+uint64_t debugger_script_path; // Where to write the script path

 } debugger_support;